IMPORTANT NOTICE

 1994 Scoping Analysis

-SolarAtticTM PCS1 Pool Heater
+SolarAtticTM Solar Pool Heater

 From the handwritten notes of the 11/29/93 "scoping analysis" performed by